 My house needs a lot of repairs.
 Is that considered at all during the hearing?

 Yes.
 Condition of the property is considered.
 Historically, TAD and the Appraisal Review Board (ARB) would credit the property owner with a dollar-for-dollar reduction in value if the property owner could produce pictures of the repairs needed, along with bids for repairs on big-ticket items (e.g. roof, drainage, foundation, etc.), so long as those bids were dated within the last year.

-However, in the last few years, I’ve observed that TAD and the ARB have not been as willing to reduce values due to needed repairs, so it’s not a sure bet.
+However, in the last several years, I’ve observed that TAD and the ARB have not been as willing to reduce values due to needed repairs, so it’s not a sure bet.

-That being said, if your home is in need of repair and you have pictures and bids to support that claim, please do send that information to me.
-I accept and include in the client file all pictures and bids submitted to me by property owners, so long as it’s submitted to me before June 1.
+That being said, if your home is in need of repair and you have pictures and bids to support that assertion, please do send that information to the Firm.
+The Firm accepts and includes in the client file all pictures and bids submitted to the Firm by property owners, so long as it’s submitted no later than May 26, 2023.

 Can they increase my value at the hearing?

 I refinanced last year, is this going to be a problem?

 Refinancing, in and of itself, does not present a problem.
 However, if you obtained an appraisal during the refinance process indicating a lower value than your proposed value, that appraisal could potentially help your case.

 It’s important that you submit all property information to me (no later than May 26, 2023), because things like appraisals can also reveal other errors that TAD may have on file, such as square-footage errors or the existence or non-existence of structures, etc.

 I filed my own property tax protest, but I don’t want to do the hearing.
 Will you take my case?